davidwong666/BuzzNet/README.md

 2. Clone this repository via **HTTPS**
 3. Open the repository in VS Code
 4. When prompted, click "**Reopen in Container**" or run the "Remote-Containers: Reopen in Container" command
+5. cd `BuzzNet` and run `npm install` to install the dependencies
+6. Run `cd frontend && npm run dev` to run the frontend locally
+7. Run `cd backend && npm run dev` to run the backend locally

 # ChangeLog

+## 08-5-05-2025 Updates by Kwok Kam Wong

+Added the following things:

+- Instructions on how to run the project locally

 ## 03-05-2025 Updates by Baichuan ZENG

 ### I made some modifications:

 - Fixed the bug which for unsuccessful sign-in of account.

 ### Some ToDos:

 - Limit the time of like/dislike of the post to one.
 - Limit the deletion function of post to author and admin only.